 Career Opportunities in Connecticut

-Opportunities for bachelor prepared RNs are available in Connecticut.
+Opportunities for bachelor prepared RNs are widely available in Connecticut.
 Positions in administration, management and highly specialized licenses are reserved for RNs with BSNs.
 RNs who hold BSNs may apply to the following areas of nursing:

 - Clinical research studies require nurses to provide details, organization and perform examinations and assessments